‘Today it was Stan Swamy, tomorrow it will be us’: Opposition leaders call for repeal of UAPA

 Hemant Soren, MPs Shashi Tharoor, Supriya Sule and Kanimozhi urged the people to speak up against the Centre’s attempts to ‘chip away at the rights of people’.

-Opposition leaders on Wednesday expressed solidarity with 83-year-old Jesuit priest and human rights activist Stan Swamy, who has been detained under the Unlawful Activities (Prevention) Act in the Bhima Koregaon violence case along with other activists.
+Opposition leaders on Wednesday expressed solidarity with 83-year-old Jesuit priest and human rights activist Stan Swamy, who has been detained under the Unlawful Activities (Prevention) Act in connection with the Bhima Koregaon violence case along with several other activists.

-Jharkhand Chief Minister Hemant Soren and MPs Shashi Tharoor, Supriya Sule and Kanimozhi, emphasised on the need to build a strong movement against the misuse of laws like UAPA and demanded that it be repealed.
+Jharkhand Chief Minister Hemant Soren and MPs Shashi Tharoor, Supriya Sule, and Kanimozhi emphasised the need to build a strong movement against the misuse of laws like UAPA and demanded that it be repealed.
 They also asked the people to speak up against the Narendra Modi government’s attempts to “chip away at the rights of people”.

 The political leaders were speaking at a press conference organised by the People’s Union for Civil Liberties to demand the release of activists arrested in the Bhima Koregaon case and to condemn the role of investigating agencies in carrying out “illegal” arrests.